evmos/evmos/docs/users/wallets/keplr.md

 ## Connect Keplr to Mainnet

 Once you are signed in to the Keplr extension, you can connect the wallet with the Evmos network.
-The Evmos mainnet network is already built into Keplr; it is the Evmos (beta) network.
+The Evmos mainnet network is already built into Keplr; look for the `Evmos (beta)` network.